Skip over main navigation

 Benefits for students

-The most obvious reason for choosing to live in a development covered by one of the ANUK/Unipol National Codes is that they provide reassurance: Reassurance that the accommodation is safe and well managed; and reassurance that, should any problems arise, there exists a mechanism to help get them resolved.
+You can feel reassured that the accommodation is safe and well managed; and that, should any problems arise, there exists a mechanism to help get them resolved.

-• Buildings that meet or exceed the local authorities fire safety requirements
+• Buildings that meet or exceed fire safety requirements

 Author: